 6. Do your phone interview

 Next, an agent will schedule a short phone call to confirm the contents of your application.
 They'll ask questions about your hobbies, lifestyle, and finances, including your income and net worth.
 They'll also schedule your medical exam.
+Here's a guide of what to expect.

 7. Take the medical exam